 Linyanti Tented Camp overlooks the Linyanti marsh and floodplain, and with easy access to a range of habitats including open savannah and woodland, this is a great place for game viewing.
 The camp operates on an exclusive-use basis and consists of four large en-suite tents, designed to evoke the spirit of the early explorers.
 The main area of the camp is built on a slightly raised desk and offers impressive views of the landscape and its inhabitants.
 After a day in the wilderness, come back to camp to relax around the crackling fire or in the traditional boma.
 As well as game drives, guests can head out on a nature walk, visit the log pile hide and head out after dark to see a variety of animals that stay hidden during the day.

 Sitting north of the Okavango, the Linyanti is home to some of Botswana's most exclusive lodges and camp.
-Due to the fact that the reserve is private, there are no limitations to the activities on offer as in the National Park, so it is possible to do game drives at day and at night, as well as walking safaris, boating, fishing and sleepouts in the reserve’s various hides.
+Due to the reserve being private, there are no limitations to the activities on offer in the National Park.
+This means it is possible to do game drives both at day and at night, as well as walking safaris, boating, fishing and sleepouts in the reserve’s various hides.

 Light aircraft flight to Maun airport

 We create fully personalised trips from start to finish, working with you to pick locations, accommodation and guides that suit you.